Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

 2MASS NIR photometry does not indicate the presence of an AGN, nor is Pidgeot present within the MILLIQUAS database.
-However, emission line diagnostics from the spectra indicate Seyfert-like activity, including the presence of broad components to both the H$\alpha$ and H$\beta$ features, which are also present throughout follow-up observations (see the bottom row of Fig.~\ref{fig:Pidgeot_Spec_Evolution}).
-These BPT diagnostics (along with those reported for the other candidates) are not based on the initial automated measurements performed by \sleipnir\ during initial analysis, and instead reflect measurements made following emission line fitting using the Image Reduction and Analysis Facility (IRAF) \textsc{splot} routine \citep{tody_1986_IRAFDataReduction, tody_1993_IRAFNinties, fitzpatrick_2024_ModernizingIRAFSupport}.
+However, emission-line diagnostics from the spectra indicate Seyfert-like activity, including the presence of broad components to both the H$\alpha$ and H$\beta$ lines, which are also present throughout follow-up observations (see the bottom row of Fig.~\ref{fig:Pidgeot_Spec_Evolution}).
+These BPT diagnostics (along with those reported for the other candidates) are not based on the automated measurements performed by \sleipnir\ during initial analysis, and instead reflect measurements made following emission-line fitting using the Image Reduction and Analysis Facility (IRAF) \textsc{splot} routine \citep{tody_1986_IRAFDataReduction, tody_1993_IRAFNineties, fitzpatrick_2024_ModernizingIRAFSupport}.

 ZTF optical photometry (whilst limited) does not show the presence of any outburst behaviour, nor do our LT observations display significant evolution.
-ATLAS forced photometry does show a potential outburst in the \textit{cyan} band close to the start of the survey (from survey start until MJD~58000) though this is not matched by a corresponding outburst in the \textit{orange} band, which instead shows erratic negative difference flux relative to the baseline.
-We thus attribute this `activity' to observational artifacts near the start of the survey.
+ATLAS forced photometry shows a potential outburst in the \textit{cyan} band close to the start of the survey (from survey start until MJD~58000), though this is not matched by a corresponding outburst in the \textit{orange} band, which instead exhibits erratic negative difference flux relative to the baseline.
+We thus attribute this ``activity'' to observational artifacts near the start of the survey.